 The Networking Myth and the Reality

-When people hear "networking for jobs," they imagine awkward cocktail parties and transactional LinkedIn messages asking for favours from strangers.
-That version of networking is ineffective and uncomfortable for good reason — it's not real networking.
-Real networking is about building genuine professional relationships over time, and when done authentically, it's the single most powerful job search tool available.
+When people hear "networking for jobs," they picture awkward conferences and transactional LinkedIn DMs asking strangers for favours.
+That version of networking is bad for a reason.
+It isn't networking.
+Real networking is building real professional relationships over time, and when done well, it's the single most useful job search tool available.

-Studies consistently show that 70–80% of jobs are filled through networking, and many positions are never publicly advertised.
-The "hidden job market" is accessed almost entirely through who you know — and who knows you.
+Studies consistently put 70 to 80% of jobs as filled through networking, and many roles never get publicly advertised.
+The "hidden job market" is accessed almost entirely through who you know and who knows you.
+Your CV is the reason you can compete; your network is the reason you get the call.

 Start With Your Existing Network

-Before reaching out to strangers, map your existing connections.
-Former colleagues, university classmates, professors, clients, and even acquaintances from industry events are all part of your network.
-LinkedIn's "People You May Know" and your phone contacts are good starting points.
-Reach out to reconnect genuinely — not to ask for a job, but to catch up and share where you are in your career.
+Before you DM any strangers, map who you already know.
+Former colleagues, university classmates, professors, ex-clients, people from industry events you actually remember.
+LinkedIn's "People You May Know" and your phone contacts.
+Reconnect first.
+Not to ask for a job.
+To catch up and quietly share where you are in your career.

-An informational interview is a conversation where you ask someone for career insights, not a job.
-It's low-stakes for them (no commitment required) and high-value for you (you learn, you build the relationship, and you get on their radar).
+An informational interview is a conversation where you ask for career insight, not a job.
+Low-stakes for them, high-value for you.
 Here's a template that works:

 LinkedIn Networking Done Right

-Connect with a personalised note — always.
-Generic "I'd like to add you to my professional network" messages get ignored or declined.
-Reference how you found them, why you're reaching out, and make it about them, not about your job search.
+Connect with a personalised note.
+Always.
+Generic "I'd like to add you to my professional network" requests get ignored.
+Reference how you found them, why you're reaching out, make it about them.

 Industry Events and Communities

-Attend industry meetups, conferences (in person and virtual), and professional community events.
-The goal is not to collect business cards — it's to have 3–4 genuine conversations and follow up specifically afterward.
+Attend industry meet-ups, conferences (in-person and virtual), and community events.
+The goal isn't business cards.
+It's three or four real conversations followed up specifically afterward.
 "It was great meeting you at [event].
-I found your point about [specific topic] really interesting.
+Your point about [specific thing] stuck with me.
 Would you be open to a follow-up coffee chat?"

-Online communities — Slack workspaces, Discord servers, LinkedIn groups, Twitter/X industry conversations — are networking goldmines that many professionals overlook.
-Showing up consistently as a helpful, knowledgeable voice in these communities builds your reputation passively over time.
+Online communities (Slack workspaces, Discord servers, LinkedIn groups, X industry threads) are quiet networking goldmines.
+Showing up consistently as a helpful, specific voice builds reputation passively over months.
+By the time you need a job, people in those communities already know your name.

 Following Up and Staying in Touch

-The biggest networking mistake is treating it as transactional: reaching out only when you need something.
-Instead, maintain relationships with periodic genuine touchpoints: sharing an article you think they'd find interesting, congratulating them on a promotion, or commenting meaningfully on their content.
-When you do need to ask for something, you'll be doing so within a real relationship — not as a stranger making a cold ask.
+The biggest networking mistake is treating it as transactional.
+Reaching out only when you need something.
+Instead, maintain real touchpoints.
+Share an article they'd care about.
+Congratulate them on a promotion.
+Comment on their content with substance, not "Great post!"
+When you eventually need to ask, you're inside a real relationship, not making a cold ask from outside it.